8 TIPS ON HOW TO WORK FROM HOME WITH SMALL KIDS

 Some of us are early birds & some of us are night owls, choose what works for you & go with it.
 I get it, a rested mama is a more peaceful mama, I usually choose to wake up super early a couple of days a week, usually the days my blogs go live.
 Homeschooling has allowed us to have flexible schedules & sometimes I get to sleep in, yay!
 Sleeping in around here is between 6 & 7 'cause #momlife.

 Whether it's youtube science videos, (don't you know that Ryan's toy review has science videos?!) grandma, or Play-Doh, use whatever works to buy yourself an hour or two.
+I let my husband clean the restrooms last weekend & that was huge for me!
+I often look at help as a hit to my ‘do it all’ mentality.
+But accepting help is actually a great quality to have!
 My mom loves coming to play with my kids & I always try to make sure I have work lined up for when she gets here.

 This is definitely a preaching to the choir bullet point.
 The way I'm determining what my best yes is, is when I ask myself what God's will is for my life.
 If it's not clear to me, I try to pray & read His word.
 I can't tell you how many times I've said yes to something out of guilt & had to say no to peace of mind.
 But, I also cannot tell you how many time I was absolutely conflicted & found peace & understanding through scripture & prayer.
 I've even read devotions that spoke right to the heart of the issue I had been having.
 It's amazing what I find when I search for Him with all of my heart.